Fontainwr/fwr-jobsearch-app/README.md

 ## Overview

 This is a job search website project that allows users to search for job listings, filter results, and apply for jobs.
 It provides a user-friendly interface for both job seekers and employers.
-The website is built using [technologies used] and is designed to be easily customizable and deployable.
+This is a job search app built with React and integrated with the Rapid API for job listing data.
+It allows users to search for job listings, filter results, and apply for jobs.
+The app provides a user-friendly interface for both job seekers and employers.
+It's designed to be easily customizable and deployable.

 ## Features